We break down the nitty-gritty of how Apple Music lossless works and how you can maximize your listening experience with it.

 Here’s the difference between lossless audio and Spatial Audio.
 You get the best audio quality with lossless, but you need to prepare for dongle life as AirPods don’t support ALAC.
 Why?
 All AirPods run on Bluetooth, but ALAC doesn’t run on Bluetooth – for now.

-What you can do is use a dialogue-to-analog converter (DAC), which means money.
+What you can do is use a digital-to-analog converter (DAC), which means money.
 You’d also need golden ears to properly acknowledge the lossless audio quality.

 Alternatively, Spatial Audio gives you a wide soundstage which differentiates it from other audio formats.
 It’s also less expensive as it supports AirPods, including any Apple earbuds or headphones equipped with a W1 or H1 chip.
 Thus, maintaining the wireless life we’ve all grown to cherish.